-A couple of weeks ago, a friend was telling me about her work situation and why she decided to give her notice.
+A couple of weeks ago, a friend told me about her work situation and why she decided to give her notice.
 She brightens up people’s days with her friendly demeanor.
-She worked at the front desk.
+She worked in the front lobby.
 Having a friendly employee as the first contact with your customers is crucial.
 Customers will continue to come if they feel welcome, the same for employees.

 Why do good employees leave?

-🦋 A shortage of appreciation, praise, acknowledgement, or recognition from management
+🦋 A shortage of appreciation, praise, acknowledgment, or recognition from management

-🦋 Manager only pointing out what went wrong
+🦋 The Manager only pointing out what went wrong

 🦋 Lack of trust in employees